Getting Started – Using Obelisk in a Downstream Project

 Setting up Obelisk with Docker

-With this option we suggest that the docker container acts merely as your simulation/hardware interface.
+The key idea with using Docker is to make installation/setup easier and repeatable on everyone’s computer.
+There are a number of dependencies, especially ROS related, that have been known to cause issues when installed without any careful planning.
+By using a docker container we can mitigate these issues.
+That being said, ideally this Docker is just for Obelisk deployment.
 The ideal setup has your algorithm code as a seperate library, not dependent on ROS, which can then be added to this docker container.
-This also helps seperate code relating to running a robot with the algorithms.
+This also helps seperate code relating to running a robot with the underlying algorithms.

 # syntax=docker/dockerfile:1